-Definition~\ref{def:linearmtbd} specializes to a mean-field interaction mediated by the expected state vector (the first moment of the state distribution) as a special case of the general mean-field interactions considered in \S~\ref{sec:theory}, where rates can have more general dependence on the state distribution $v(t)$, as in \eqref{eq:limitode}.
-In this special case, the interaction field is the solution of the finite-dimensional nonlinear moment equation \eqref{eq:moment}, so we can bypass solving the full infinite-dimensional nonlinear forward equation \eqref{eq:limitode}.
+\begin{example}[Simple MTBDP with moment-mediated mean-field interactive death rates] Consider the MTBDP with transition rates $i,j\in[D],\ j\neq i$, where $\blambda\in \nnR^{\typ}$, $\Gamma \in \R^{\typ \times \typ}$ (with $\Gamma\bone = \bzero$, and non-negative off-diagonal entries), and $\tilde\bmu\in C(\R_+^D,\R_+^D)$.
+Set $\br(t)\coloneqq \sum_{\by\in\N_0^D} \by \, v_{\{\by\}}(t)$, where $(v(t))_{t\ge 0}$, the solution to~\eqref{eq:limitode}, is the limit of the empirical distribution processes $(\Pi^N(t))_{t \ge 0}$.
+Then $\br=(\br(t))_{t\geq 0}$ is the first-moment process and it solves the finite, closed system, where $\br_0$ is the expected initial state.
+Note that a solution of \eqref{eq:limitode} has finite expectation, via Lemma~\ref{lem:dominationbirth}. \end{example} Example~\ref{ex:linearmtbd} specializes the general mean-field interactions considered in Section~\ref{sec:theory} to a mean-field interaction mediated by the expected state vector (the first moment of the state distribution).
+In that case, the interaction field is the solution of the finite-dimensional nonlinear moment equation \eqref{eq:moment}, so we can bypass solving the full infinite-dimensional nonlinear forward equation \eqref{eq:limitode}.